scripting/wpIdentity/worknotes.md

+#### 3/28/26; 11:03:08 AM by DW

+New function saveFeed.

+Call via api2.js as myWordpress.saveFeed (idSite).

+We now do rss building here.
+Used to be in WordLand.

+Added turndown as a dependency.

+#### 3/16/26; 11:06:01 AM by DW

+new endpoint, getWordlandDraft.

 #### 3/13/26; 9:17:34 AM by DW

 In convertPost, we normalize guids that come from the API to agree with the format for guids in WordPress feeds.
+Wrote it up <a href="https://github.com/Automattic/wp-calypso/issues/109266">here</a>.

 #### 2/9/26; 5:33:34 PM by DW